spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### [Flags](#Aliases) set_flag([Flags](#Aliases) flags, int bit)

-Set a bit in a number.
-This doesn't actually change the bit in the entity you pass it, it just returns the new value you can use.
+Set the nth bit in a number.
+This doesn't actually change the variable you pass, it just returns the new value you can use.

 ### set_level_flags